The Cell Online Test 6th Science Lesson 11 Questions in English

 -

-Question 2 of 312.
-Question2.
-Who built a compound microscope?
-Correct
+2. Who built a compound microscope?

 The Englishman Robert Hooke was a scientist, mathematician, and inventor.
 He improved microscope which was used in those days, and built a compound microscope.